 Preliminary QIIME2 Processing.
 The QIIME2 DADA2 software package was used to denoise our dataset to correct Illumina-sequenced amplicon errors (19, 20).
+The classifier was trained by aligning the sequences to reference 16S rRNA V1 and V3 regions.
+The forward primer used was AGAGTTTGATCMTGGCTCAG, and the reverse primer used was GWATTACCGCGGCKGCTG.
 The sequences were then truncated to 410 base pairs (bp) and a feature table containing the amplicon sequence variants (ASVs) for the BC Douglas-firs was generated.